jccuevas/cpp-docs.es-es/docs/atl/reference/cprivateobjectsecuritydesc-class.md

 ### <a name="parameters"></a>Parámetros

 *rhs*<br/>
-La `CPrivateObjectSecurityDesc` objeto que se va a asignar al objeto actual.
+`CPrivateObjectSecurityDesc` Objeto que se va a asignar al objeto actual.

 ### <a name="return-value"></a>Valor devuelto

-Devuelve el texto actualizado `CPrivateObjectSecurityDesc` objeto.
+Devuelve el objeto `CPrivateObjectSecurityDesc` actualizado.

 ##  <a name="set"></a>  CPrivateObjectSecurityDesc::Set